 This generates more confidence in what you’re building and will also keep team members accountable for project decisions.
 By just having a short review and discussion, you’re taking steps to eliminate a risk that a current deliverable will have a negative impact on your scope later on.

 Regularly hold status meetings—otherwise known as scrums or standups.
 These brief get-togethers are necessary to keep everyone informed about progress and blockers.
 Decide together if you want these meetings to be daily (15 minutes) or weekly (50 minutes).

 - Designated note-taker.

 - Post-meeting recaps to keep all meeting attendees accountable.

 Make sure your stakeholders are in the know as well so they’re seeing progress and know where they fit in the process.
 For more details on status reports, check out Chapter 5 of the Guide to Project Management.

 4. Ask Questions

 Being a PM requires you to be inquisitive—you have to understand processes, people, and deliverables.
-Chances are, you’ll work with someone who comes up with a new way of working or takes a new spin on a deliverable.
-That’s great!
+Chances are, you’ll work with someone who comes up with a new way of working or takes a new spin on something you’re working on.
+That’s awesome!
 Just make sure you understand it—and that you can articulate the what, why, when, and how of that new thing.

-PM Sets the Tone
+The Project Manager Sets the Tone

 Planning Your Projects Can Be Easier